 - to advance the standards of all psychiatric services and facilities;

 - to promote research, professional education in psychiatry and allied fields, and the prevention of psychiatric disabilities;

 - to foster the cooperation of all who are concerned with the medical, psychological, social, and legal aspects of mental health and illness;

 - to make psychiatric knowledge available to practitioners of medicine, to scientists, and to the public;

 - to promote the best interests of patients and those actually or potentially making use of mental health services; and

-- to advocate for its members.
+- to advocate for its members and their patients.